Space-time extremes of severe US thunderstorm environments: Novel methodology

 We assume that $\bm \lambda$ in $t_{\bm{\lambda}}$ is known and we seek the best model for $\mathcal{Z}=t_{\bm{\lambda}}(\mathcal{Y})$ by estimating the non-normalized composite Kullback--Leibler divergence from a model to the truth using a non-parametric bootstrap, following what \citet{Cavanaugh.1997} and \citet{Shibata-1997} did for the non-normalized Kullback--Leibler divergence.

 Let $g(\bm z)$, $\bm z\in\mathbb{R}^{D}$, be the true density of $\bm{Z}$.
-The non-normalized composite Kullback--Leibler divergence for a model with density in $\mathcal{F}$ is $ d_T(\bm\psi) = \text{E}_o \{ -\log L_C(\bm\psi; \mathcal{Z} )\}$, where $\text{E}_o$ is the expectation under $g$.
+The non-normalized composite Kullback--Leibler divergence for a model with density in $\mathcal{F}$ is $ d_T(\bm\psi) = \text{E}\REVV{_g} \{ -\log L_C(\bm\psi; \mathcal{Z} )\}$, where $\text{E}\REVV{_g}$ is the expectation under $g$.
 The divergence of the model estimated by maximum composite likelihood (with $\hat{\bm\psi}$ as estimated parameter) to the truth is thus

-but this is impossible to evaluate unless we know $g$. \citet{varin.2005} showed that a biased estimator of (\ref{eq:divergence}) is $-\log L_C(\hat{\bm\psi} ; \mathcal{Z})$, and adjusted for the bias with a first-order correction.
-Now, suppose that $\hat{\bm\psi}^*$ is a bootstrap replicate of $\hat{\bm\psi}$, and let E$^*$ denote the expectation with respect to the bootstrap distribution of $\hat{\bm\psi}$.
-With arguments similar to those in \citet{Cavanaugh.1997}, one can show under the usual regularity conditions that
+but this cannot be computed unless we know $g$. \citet{varin.2005} showed that a biased estimator of (\ref{eq:divergence}) is $-\log L_C(\hat{\bm\psi} ; \mathcal{Z})$, and adjusted for the bias with a first-order correction.
+Now, suppose that $\hat{\bm\psi}^*$ is a bootstrap replicate of $\hat{\bm\psi}$, and let E$^*$ denote expectation with respect to the bootstrap distribution of $\hat{\bm\psi}$.
+Arguments similar to those in \citet{Cavanaugh.1997} imply under the usual regularity conditions that